-US stocks skid as oil plunge continues and tech falls
+Stocks skid as oil plunge continues; tech sector also falls

 - Sprint is throttling Microsoft’s Skype service, study finds

+Even after falling on Thursday and Friday, the S&P 500 is still up 1.9 percent this week.
+It rose 2.4 percent last week but would need to gain another 5.6 percent to reach the all-time high it set on Sept.
+20.

 GAME OVER?
 Video game maker Activision Blizzard tumbled after its forecast for the critical holiday season fell short of analysts’ projections.
-The stock fell 14 percent to $54.03, and Take-Two Interactive lost 7.5 percent to $101.18.
+The stock fell 10.8 percent to $56.04, and Take-Two Interactive lost 5.8 percent to $112.20.
 Other technology and internet companies also turned lower.
-Apple fell 1.5 percent to $205.32 and Google’s parent company Alphabet shed 1.2 percent to $1,081.
-Amazon lost 1.9 percent to $1,721.
+Apple fell 2.4 percent to $203.39 and Google’s parent company Alphabet shed 1.9 percent to $1,073.
+Amazon lost 2 percent to $1,719.

+OIL SKID: Benchmark U.S. crude lost 1.1 percent to $60.04 a barrel in New York.
+After peaking at $76.41 a barrel in early October, near a four-year high, U.S. crude has tumbled 21 percent to its lowest price since March.
+Brent crude, used to price international oils, has fared almost as badly.
+On Friday it declined 1 percent to $69.91 a barrel in London.

+Energy companies have done far worse than the rest of the market over the last few months.
+Over the last 30 days, the S&P 500 index of energy companies has fallen 12 percent, while the broader S&P 500 is down about 3 percent.

+Natural gas prices jumped 6 percent to $3.76 per 1,000 cubic feet.
+That helped gas companies stem their losses.

-YELP WALLOPED: Online reviews company Yelp nosedived after it posted weak third-quarter revenue and its forecast for the fourth quarter also fell short of Wall Street’s estimates.
+YELP OF PAIN: Online reviews company Yelp nosedived after it posted weak third-quarter revenue and its forecast for the fourth quarter also fell short of Wall Street’s estimates.
 The company said part of the problem is an advertising model that is intended to encourage advertisers to try the site without signing a long-term contract.
 Yelp said that has made its results more sensitive to short-term problems.
-Its stock fell 27.5 percent to $31.54.
+Its stock fell 28.5 percent to $31.09.

 PRICE POWER: U.S. wholesale prices rose by the most in six years in October.
 The Labor Department said its producer price index jumped 0.6 percent as gas, food, and chemical prices increased.
 Its index has climbed 2.9 percent over the last year.